Eastern Turkey & Black Sea Coast

 DAY 6 – Kars & Ani

-This can be done as a long day-trip from Erzurum if necessary (because accommodations in Erzurum are better), but it’s more leisurely if you stay overnight in Kars.
+This can be done as a long day-trip from Erzurum if necessary (because accommodations in Erzurum are better), but it’s more leisurely if you stay overnight in Kars or Ani

 DAY 7 –Doğubayazıt & Ararat

-This also can be done as a long day-trip from Erzurum, but is more leisurely if you stay the night in Doğubayazıt.
-If you’ve spent last night in Kars, just head south via Igdır to reach Doğubayazıt.
+This can also be done as a long day-trip from Erzurum, but it is more leisurely if you stay the night in Doğubayazıt.
+If you spent last night in Kars, just head south via Igdır to reach Doğubayazıt.
 Unless you’ve jumped through the hoops of officialdom to get permission to ascend Mount Ararat (the process may take months), you’ll just admire it from afar.

 DAY 8 – Lake Van